2018 Advocacy Accomplishments

 With a focus on coding, coverage and payment, the Alliance of Wound Care Stakeholders unites wound care practitioners to educate and advocate policy makers/payers to ensure patient access to wound care products and services.

-Several of our accomplishments in 2018 include:
+Highlights of our 2018 accomplishments include:

 - Successfully educated 50 Pricing Data and Analysis Contractor (PDAC) staff and all DMEMAC medical directors through a full day educational session at Noridian which focused on diagnosis and treatment of chronic wounds including a hands-on session featuring all types of surgical dressings, disposable and traditional negative pressure wound therapy and CTPs.
 The session was so successful that the medical directors have requested that we conduct an additional session for the new Palmetto PDAC staff.